 Is Ponseti management now accepted as optimal treatment worldwide?

-Over the past decade Ponseti management has become accepted throughout the world as the most effective and least expensive treatment of clubfoot.
+Over the past decade, Ponseti management has become accepted throughout the world as the most effective and least expensive treatment of clubfoot.

 How does Ponseti management correct the deformity?

-Most clubfoot deformities can be corrected throughout childhood using this management.
+Most clubfoot deformities can be corrected throughout childhood using this technique.

 When treatment is started early, how many cast changes are usually required?